prebid/prebid.github.io/dev-docs/modules/jwplayerRtdProvider.md

 ## Implementation for Bid Adapters:

+This section contains guidelines for bid adapters that are working with JW Player to utilize the additional targeting.

-Implement the `buildRequests` function.
+Those bidders should implement the `buildRequests` function.
 When it is called, the `bidRequests` param will be an array of bids.
-Each bid for which targeting information was found will conform to the following object structure:
+Each bidRequest for which targeting information was found will conform to the following object structure:

 ```json
 {